 I am a landscape painter based in Burnaby, British Columbia.
 I was born in Taiwan and raised in Ontario where I studied Visual Studies (Fine Art dept.) at the University of Toronto.
 During the university years, I dedicated all of my time outside other classes to painting.
 It was the perfect environment for me to explore and be experimental.
 I learned that I loved the intimacy of painting from life, and that oil was the medium for me.
 Everyday I would carry my French easel and walk all over the neighbourhood around the campus and paint everything that inspired me.
 I also painted many portraits of people who were willing to pose for me.

-After university, I went on to study Computer Animation at Sheridan College and that lead to my career as a lighting artist in the animation/visual fx field for nearly a decade.
+After university, I went on to study Computer Animation at Sheridan College and that lead to my career as a lighting artist in the animation/visual fx field for over a decade.
 Working as a lighting artist is in many ways very similar to being a painter, as I use lights and colours to bring a moving picture to life and make it look as appealing as possible.
-Even though my lighting career has been very satisfying artistically, I always felt the relentless nagging in my heart to pick up the brushes and make art that was tangible.
-Finally in 2012, I got a set of pastels and I have not stopped painting since.

 What inspires my paintings are the poetic qualities in a landscape.
 They can be a sun-bleached log reflecting the blue sky, dense pines with orange/red trunks complementing the greens of late spring foliage, or a sudden wave of fog silhouetting the totem poles.
 Nature is very generous with her beauties, I just have to be sensitive and in tune to see them.